Reign: The Conqueror: Plot

 Following Philip's death Alexander ascends to King and Attalus is executed.
-Athens plots to fight back against Macedonia, doubting Alexander's strength, but relents once Macedonia defeats Thebes in battle.
-Alexander places severe demands on Athens but relents on most of them after meeting with the philosopher Diogenes of Sinope.
+Athens, led by Demosthenes, plots to fight back against Macedonia, doubting Alexander's strength, but relents once Macedonia defeats the powerful city of Thebes in battle.
+Alexander places severe demands on Athens but relents on most of them after meeting with the philosopher Diogenes of Sinope and becoming impressed by his wisdom, as well as his simple life and philosophy.
 Alexander next plots an attack on Persia and starts leading his troops there.
-Around this time Parmenion reveals to Philotas a secret about Alexander, that prior to his birth Olympias proclaimed that he would destroy the world.
-In addition, Aristotle sends his niece, Cassandra, to join Alexander's cavalry.
+Around this time Parmenion reveals to Philotas a secret about Alexander: that prior to his birth Olympias proclaimed that he would destroy the world.
+In addition, Aristotle, a renowned philosopher and former teacher of Alexander, sends his niece, Cassandra, to join Alexander's cavalry.
 Macedonia's forces continue to head through Persia's territories with multiple victories.
-Along the way Alexander recruits the doctor Phillipas to join him after undoing 'Gordian's Knot' which has been said can only be undone by the King.
-In their next battle with Persia, Macedonia's troops are hopelessly outnumbered by Persia's which are 10 times that of Macedonia's, but Darius tells his forces to retreat when members of the Pythagorean Cult intervene.
+Along the way Alexander recruits the doctor Phillipas to join him after cutting the famous Gordian's Knot (which was said that could only be undone by the King of the World) with his sword.
+In their next battle with Persia, Macedonia's troops are hopelessly outnumbered by Persia's, which are 10 times that of Macedonia's, but Darius tells his forces to retreat when members of the mysterious Pythagorean Cult intervene.
 During the battle Philotas falls off his horse and has a vision of Olympias summoning demons.

-While in Egypt Alexander meets Dinocrates, a member of his army who tells him of the great city he'd prefer to create there, Alexandria.
-Alexander has a vision of himself being in Alexandria 100 years after his death where he visits the place where he was entombed by Ptolemy.
-Before leaving Egypt Alexander and his men visit the Temple of Ammon where they are told that Alexander will be killed by the one he trusts the most.
-Ptolemy witnesses a separate prophecy, that he will become Great King of the World.
+While in Egypt, Alexander meets Dinocrates, a member of his army who tells him of the great city he wishes to create there: Alexandria.
+Alexander has a vision of himself being in Alexandria 100 years after his death, where he visits the place where he was entombed by Ptolemy.
+Before leaving Egypt Alexander and his men visit the Temple of Ammon, where they witness an oracle's prophecy about Alexander being killed by the one person he trusts the most.
+Ptolemy witnesses a separate prophecy that tells him he will become a "Great King of the World".
 Plotting with Persia, Pythagorean cult members make another attempt on Alexander's life but he is able to fight them off.
 Darius leads Persia's armies against Macedonia's.
-Aristotle meanwhile meets with Diogenes, requesting the Plato-Hedron, the device which contains the knowledge of the entire world.
+Aristotle meanwhile meets with Diogenes, requesting the Plato-Hedron, a device created by Aristotle's teacher Plato, which contains the knowledge of the entire world.
 Diogenes claims however that he tossed it aside.
 The two watch as the battle continues.
 The Macedonian army gains new strength when there is an eclipse of the moon, and the Plato-Hedron appears and ascends to the heavens.
 As the battle nears its conclusion, Alexander kills Darius, defeating the Persians once and for all.